orrsella/tumblr4s/README.md

 val tumblr = TumblrApi(apiKey, apiSecret, accessTokenKey, accessTokenSecret) // with OAuth capabilities
 ```

-If you'll try to use an OAuth required method, you'll get a `TumblrApiOAuthException`.
+If you'll try to use an OAuth required method without the credentials supplied (first example), you'll get a `TumblrApiOAuthException`.

 ### Querying